WHenrik/Actor101/DDM_Homework_Task_2.md

 1. serialize the message

-2. chunk byte array into array chunks of length 8096
+2. chunk byte array into array chunks of (at most) length 8096

-3. sending object including chunks, manifest, serializerID, sender, recent chunk number and number of expected chunks
+3. send chunks of a message consecutively by sending objects including a serialized messagechunk, manifest, serializerID, sender, current chunk number and number of total expected chunks for this message

 Consumer

-1. gets message and collecting byte chunks based on chunk number and number of expected chunks into one byte array
+1. gets message chunkwise, collects byte chunks and reassembles the message based on chunk number and number of expected chunks into one byte array

-2. deserializing whole message
+2. deserializes whole message